-When it comes to torrenting, we have good news.
-Mullvad fully supports P2P file transfer, and it even offers a guide on how to secure your connection by using qBittorrent.
-For the best results, we recommend connecting to a nearby server which in turn should provide reliable performance.
+When it comes to torrenting, we have some good news.
+Mullvad fully supports torrenting, and it even offers a guide on how to secure your connection when downloading P2P files.
+This VPN recommends using qBittorrent, but any other torrent client should work just fine.

 Security & Privacy

 Mullvad is one of the most secure VPNs.
-It doesn’t collect your personal data, uses the latest VPN protocols, and has no DNS leaks.
-Our Score: 10/10.
+It doesn’t collect your personal data, uses the latest VPN protocols, and comes free of DNS leaks.
+Our Score: 10/10

 DNS Leak Test

-As you can see from the screenshot above, Mullvad doesn’t have any DNS leaks.
+As you can see from the screenshot above, Mullvad comes free of DNS leaks.
 We’ve connected to a server in the UK, and that’s the only thing that websites can see.
-Differently said, your personal information along with your true IP address is hidden at all times.
+Differently said, your personal information, along with your actual IP address, will be hidden at all times.